renefibonacci660/monty/README.md

 ## Description
-This is a version of a simple shell that utilizes a built UNIX command line interpreter that is able to handle command lines with arguments, execute commands found in the PATH as well as preforms the built-ins exit and env.
-All input in obtained from stdin and written to stdout.
+This is a interpreter program that is created to interpret Monty-like scripted files according to requested operation codes provided to the authors in the creation of this project.

 ## Formatting and Examples

-Format for user to place in standard input: command argument
+Format for user to place in "testfile.m": opcode argument

+NOTE: No more than one instruction per line is allowed, there can however be as many spaces, new lines or tabs before or after the instruction.

 Examples:

-$ ls -lamp

-./, ../, .git/, README.md, a.out, apples.c, pears.c, pickles/, testfolder/, header.h

-$
+home$ cat opcodetestfile.m
+push 1
+push 2
+push 3
+pall

+home$ ./montyfile opcodetestfile.m
+3
+2
+1
+home$

 ---

-$ echo please work

-please work

-$
+home$ cat opcodetestfile.m
+push 1
+push 2
+push 3
+pall
+rotl
+pall

+home$ ./montyfile opcodetestfile.m
+3
+2
+1
+2
+1
+3

 ---

-$ tail -3 test.c

-These are the

-last

-three lines of this file

-$
+home$ cat opcodetestfile.m
+push 4
+push 5
+push 18
+push 3
+pall
+sub
+pall

+home$ ./montyfile opcodetestfile.m
+3
+18
+5
+4
+15
+5
+4

 ---